Turkey orders 13 detained for online opposition to Syria offensive, newspaper reports

 Separately, authorities on Thursday ordered the detention of another 13 people in three provinces for protesting against the offensive, police said.

-Reporting by Ali Kucukgocmen and Tuvan Gumrukcu, editing by David Dolan, Larry King
+Additional reporting by Tulay Karadeniz and Gulsen Solaker; Editing by David Dolan, Larry King